maik-s/maik-s.github.io/bitwarden_rs.md

 sudo iptables -I DOCKER-USER -i br_onlylocal ! -d 192.168.0.1/24 -j DROP
 ```

-This rule is installed for our introduced networking interface and drops every packet, that has no destination from the IP range 192.168.0.1/24.
+This rule is installed for our introduced networking interface and drops every packet, that has no destination within the IP range `192.168.0.1/24`.

-One more note: As you can see in the above docker-compose.yml we also configure googles DNS server `8.8.8.8`.
-This is because be default all docker container use the same DNS server as the host.
-Hence, if the host uses `192.168.0.1` as its DNS server, the container does to.
-This would mean, the container could still resolve DNS request, as the firewall rule lets it through.
+One more note: As you can see in the above `docker-compose.yml` we also configured Google's DNS server `8.8.8.8`.
+Not because we like Google, but because by default all docker container use the same DNS server as the host.
+Hence, if the host uses `192.168.0.1` as its DNS server, the container does it to.
+This would mean, the container could still resolve DNS requests, as the firewall rule lets it through.
 But we don't want the container to do this (DNS tunneling).
-Hence, we setup `8.8.8.8` (or any other IP outside our firewall rule), such that those requests get dropped.
+Hence, setting up `8.8.8.8` (or any other IP outside our firewall rule), asure that DNS requests get dropped.

 That's all!.
 We now have an internet restricted self-hosted `bitwarden_rs` container.
 Just don't forget to renew your cert once in a while and make sure to backup your bitwarden data storage.
 You don't want to loose this one.